-Next morning we were back on the train, this time to Florence (Firenze).
-Our hotel was near the Duomo (Cattedrale di Santa Maria del Fiore) on the fifth floor of an elegant old building.
+Next morning we were back on the train, this time to Firenze (Florence).
+Our rooms were on the fifth floor of an elegant old building near the Cattedrale di Santa Maria del Fiore.
 To get into my room required four different keys and a ride in an old-fashioned cage-style elevator.
 The breakfast veranda overlooked the Duomo’s elaborate dome and bell tower.

 The next day, April 25, was a national holiday, Italy’s day of liberation from Nazi Germany.
 Lots of speeches and music in the streets.
 On my way to a museum, I passed Galileo on his way to work as a “living statue.”
-The Galileo Science Museum contains a huge collection of historical scientific instruments from the 15th through the 19th centuries–clocks, telescopes, compasses, thermometers, maps and much more.
+The Galileo Science Museum contains a huge collection of historical scientific instruments from the 1400s through the 1800s—clocks, telescopes, compasses, thermometers, maps, and much more.
 I particularly enjoyed the giant globes.
 Not so much the bottles containing Galileo’s fingers and tooth.

-A busy hole-on-the-wall booth sold lampredotto sandwiches, made from tripe, the stomach of a cow.
-It is cooked with tomatoes, onions, parsley and celery, chopped fine like a Philly cheesesteak, and served on a crusty bun that has been dipped in the broth with a choice of sauces and parsley.
-At Mercato Nuovo (aka, the Straw Market) everyone stops to rub the shiny brass snout of Il Porcellino, the wild-boar statue, for good luck.
+A busy hole-in-the-wall booth sold lampredotto sandwiches, made from tripe, the stomach of a cow.
+It is cooked with tomatoes, onions, parsley, and celery, chopped fine like a Philly cheesesteak, and served on a crusty bun that has been dipped in the broth.
+At Mercato Nuovo (also known as the Straw Market) everyone stops to rub the shiny brass snout of Il Porcellino, the wild-boar statue, for good luck.

 The next morning I rolled my bag to the train station and boarded the 10:10 for Siena.
 After all, when you know you are going to Siena, why take the long way?
 Why not go straight to Siena?